Our Story

 When the fellowship came to an end, Jenny set up shop in a corner office of Enlace Comunitario to continue her work, supported by Enlace, El CENTRO de Igualdad y Derechos, the Jesuits of Albuquerque, and Encuentro.
 One year later, Jenny met Megan Jordi, another young attorney passionate about preventing deportations primarily due to lack of counsel.
 Together they moved into the office of El CENTRO and Encuentro, formed an advisory group, and incorporated with the generous support of the New Mexico Center on Law and Poverty as fiscal sponsor.
 The New Mexico Immigrant Law Center was born.

-Click below to view the full 10-year NMILC timeline!
+Scroll down to view the full NMILC timeline!

 We envision a vibrant New Mexico where all people—regardless of immigration status—can achieve their full potential and are treated with dignity and respect.